gaiaus/ICF/reform/call_to_action english (on-chain version).md

   a.
 All financial and operational information necessary to understand ICF's activities and programs

   b.
-Reference the appended [Audit Scope Reference](https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference) document, confirming:
+A reference to the appended [Audit Scope Reference](https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference) Document, which confirms:

 - Areas included in the audit